-There is debate about the best time of day to visit the Marble Mountains.
-Morning and evening offer relief from the heat, and some people arrive after 17:00, when they stop charging admission.
-This provides an opportunity to watch the sunset from the mountain, though bring a flashlight for the trip down, and you must be fairly surefooted to make it without breaking your neck.
-But the real highlight of the caves is the light streaming into the caverns through the incense-laden air from the openings above.
-Great for pictures, and it only happens between 10:00 and 14:00.
-Our advice is to go in the middle of the day and sweat it out.
-There are plenty of cool caverns in which to seek relief between trips out into the blazing sun.
+Visiting either early morning or evening offers relief from the heat; after 17:00, they stop charging admission and you can watch the sun set from the mountain -- though bring a flashlight for the trip down, and you must be fairly surefooted to make it without breaking your neck.
+The real highlight of the caves however is the light streaming into the caverns through the incense-laden air from the openings above.
+Great for pictures, this only happens however between 10:00 and 14:00.
+Our advice is to go in the middle of the day and sweat it out as you can seek out one of the cool caverns for relief between trips out into the blazing sun.

 Jump to a destination

 - Hot spots

 - Hanoi, Ha Long Bay & Cat Ba

 - Sapa, Bac Ha & Dien Bien Phu